omeka/classic-enduser/docs/Admin/Settings/Search_Settings.md

 ### Indexing

 Indexing means to collect, parse, and store data to facilitate fast and accurate searches.
-Omeka will automatically index individual records as they are created and saved.
+Omeka Classic will automatically index individual records as they are created and saved.
 Re-indexing is necessary when updating from an earlier version of Omeka or after you customize which records will be searchable.

 Click on the "Index Records" button to re-index your records.